home-assistant/companion.home-assistant/docs/notifications/commands.md

 ![Android](/assets/android.svg) &nbsp;<span class="beta">BETA</span><br />

 On Android you can send `message: command_activity` to launch any activity to a URI specified in the `title` of the notification.
 If the `title` is not set then the notification will post as normal. `channel` must also be set to the package of where the activity is to be launched, otherwise the notification will post as normal.
-You must know the intending URI and package to start the activity.
+The `group` will also need to be set the Intent Action string, or the notification will post as normal.
+You must know the intending URI, action and package to start the activity.
 Typically this will be a documented feature if supported by the app.

 The below example follows [Google's documentation](https://developers.google.com/maps/documentation/urls/android-intents#launch-turn-by-turn-navigation) to show you how this feature works by launching Google Maps Navigation.